 9 Best walks in the New Forest National Park

 As the name suggests, this walk is amongst very tall trees.
 The tallest trees in the New Forest, and some of the tallest trees in England.
-It’s quite a well known walk in the area, thus is the most crowded walk on this list.
+Lining the Rhinefield Ornamental Drive, it’s quite a well known area, thus is the most crowded walk on this list.

 I wouldn’t overlook it because of this though.
 Those trees are damn impressive.

-It’s a very people friendly walk, with an easy short trail, information boards and a car park.
+It’s a very family friendly short walk, with an easy trail, information boards and a car park.
 There are other trails around this area such as the Aboretum trail.
 So there is more for you to do if you do drive here, and want to walk more than 1 mile.

 This is the one walk on the list which doesn’t have public transport.
-So if you don’t want to drive, you could make it into a longer walk by walking there from Lyndhurst or Brockenhurst.
+If you have a car, you can park in Blackwater car park.
+If you don’t have a car, you could make it into a longer route, by walking there from Lyndhurst or Brockenhurst.
+I walked there from Brockenhurst, which I detail a bit further down

 Read more: The tall trees trail – full guide